-To claim adverse possession of a piece of land, firstly (and probably unsurprisingly), you must be in possession of the land and the possession must be ‘adverse’.
+To claim adverse possession of a piece of land, firstly (and probably unsurprisingly), you must have possession of the land.
+This possession must be ‘adverse’.
 In this context, ‘adverse ‘ refers to the original owner’s title.
 If you rent or have been given permission to use the land, your possession is unlikely to be ‘adverse’.

 - Who else has access?

-If for example, you have fenced off an area with barbed wire so high that no one else can access it, your possession is likely to be sufficient for adverse possession.
-However, these situations are rare and it is often questionable whether you have had sole possession or, if the land has been used freely by others.
-If others have used the land, your possession may not meet the requirements for successfully claiming adverse possession.
+If for example, you have fenced-off an area with high barbed wire so no one else can access it, your possession is likely sufficient for adverse possession.
+However, these situations are rare.
+It is also difficult to determine whether you have had sole possession or, if others have freely used the land.
+If others have had use, your possession may not meet the requirements for successfully claiming adverse possession.

-Although, there have been cases where others being able to access the land in question has been less fatal to an application.
-For example, paving slabs had been put down on an open area of land for an individual to park on every so often, but no one else used it.
-In this case, the individual was treating the land as you would expect an owner to – i.e. paving it and parking on it.
-The fact that others were, in theory, able to access it was less of an issue when determining adverse possession, as in fact, no one had accessed it and it was being used as you would expect a parking space to be used by its owner.
+Although, there have been cases where others being able to access the land was less fatal to an application.
+For example, an individual put down paving slabs on an open area of land to sometimes park on, but no one else used it.
+In this case, the individual treated the land as you would expect an owner to – paving and parking on it.
+The fact others were, in theory, able to access it was less of an issue when determining adverse possession.
+No one had accessed it and it was used as you would expect an owner to use their parking space.

 - Intention to possess